'The Callisto Protocol’ preview: deadish space

 Let’s address the monstrous alien elephant in The Callisto Protocol’s room.
 The Callisto Protocol is a spiritual successor to Dead Space.
 It’s even directed by Glen Schofield, who was the executive producer of the soon-to-be-remade horror game.
 He’s joined by Steve Papoutsis, who led the Dead Space franchise after he left, and several other key team members from Visceral Games have joined to work on that successor to their horror classic.

 This wouldn’t be an issue, normally, – we haven’t had a Dead Space game in years, and that westernised splatter-punk style of horror has been sadly absent.
-But, now EA is bringing a Dead Space remake out in January – we’ve played it – so it feels a little bit like that year when White House Down and Olympus Has Fallen came out in the same year, except instead of White House Down’s vest-wearing Channing Tatum we’ve got Callisto Protocol’s Josh Duhamel.
+But, now EA is bringing a Dead Space remake out in January – we’ve played it – so it feels a little bit like that year when White House Down and Olympus Has Fallen came out, except instead of White House Down’s vest-wearing Channing Tatum we’ve got Callisto Protocol’s Josh Duhamel.

 Callisto Protocol wears its inspiration pretty openly, too.
 There’s a glowing health bar on the back of main character Jacob Lee’s head, that over the shoulder camera will feel immediately recognisable, and even the fact that you stomp on enemies to make sure they’re dead and get their loot is a mechanic lifted straight out of Dead Space 2.